Try these six delicious, inflammation-busting recipes

 - Drain the raisins, then stir them into the pan along with the cauliflower, saffron water, pine nuts, butter and vinegar.
 Stir well and check the seasoning.

 - While the mixture is cooking, after approx. 10 minutes, prepare the fish.
-Add a few splashes of oil to another pan.
+Next, add a few splashes of oil to another pan.

-- Season the fish fillets with garlic, salt and pepper, sear and pan fry until done.
+- Season the fish fillets with garlic, salt and pepper, sear and then pan fry until done.

-- Top fish and cauliflower with chopped parsley before serving.
+- Lastly, top fish and cauliflower with chopped parsley before serving.

-To make these Rheumatoid Arthritis recipes even more effective, they should be incorporated into a healthy lifestyle, including exercise and diet management which have been approved and are monitored by your doctor.
+To make these Rheumatoid Arthritis recipes even more effective, they should be incorporated into a healthy lifestyle.
+This should include exercise and diet management which have been approved and are monitored by your doctor.